orbeon/orbeon-forms-doc/installation/replication.md

 to another server, but state will be missing from that server.
 In such cases, the user will see an error, and won't be able to continue working with the form.
 Unsaved data will be lost.

 In such cases, enabling the [autosave feature][2] can alleviate the issue.

+The `ehcache.xml` configuration provided above attempts to minimize this kind of issues by adding `replicateAsynchronously=false`.

 <!--
 ## See also